 |DRO Advanced +5

 The crops above show the results of four DRO settings.
-They were shot in rapid succession, but you'll notice that minor movements by Marti mean that the shots aren't absolutely identical.
+They were shot in rapid succession, but astute readers will notice that minor movements by Marti mean that the shots aren't absolutely identical.
 The cropped areas are very closely equivalent in terms of light level though.
 As you can see, the bulk of the difference between different levels of DRO is found in the shadow areas.
 By default, the A700 shoots with DRO set to the Standard (D-R) level.
 Interestingly, there's a pretty pronounced difference between DRO Standard and Off, in terms of exposure.
 I confirmed that the shots above were all captured with the same aperture and shutter speed settings, but the DRO Standard version is a good 2/3 of a stop or so lighter than the shot with DRO turned off entirely.

 As noted, we felt that DRO in the A100 had some limitations, but the technology seems to have matured very nicely in the intervening time since that model was introduced.
 It works well enough and with little enough impact on normally-lit subjects that I'd be entirely comfortable leaving it in Standard mode all the time.
 (Sony obviously felt so too (since it's on by default), but it's unusual that I personally would be comfortable leaving an image-tweaking option enabled by default.)
 And it's nice that Sony listened to our plea to make DRO adjustable.
 The Advanced option gives 5 gradations, giving you a very nice range of control over its application.